neetii/neetii/README.md

 Sophomore at The University of Texas at Dallas, pursuing a Bachelor of Science in **Computer Science**

 ## More about me
 I have just begun my journey into learning how to tackle real-world problems using Machine Learning and AI as a fellow of Cornell University's Break Through Tech AI year-long program.
-I am close to completing the ML course at Break Through Tech, and I have had so much fun learning a large range of ML algorithms and models, such as Logistive/Linear regression, decision trees, gradient boosting (GBDT), neural networks.
+I am close to completing the ML course at Break Through Tech, and I have had so much fun learning a large range of ML algorithms and models, such as Logistive/Linear regression, decision trees, gradient boosting (GBDT), and neural networks.
 I am currently seeking internships to apply what I have learned from this program thus far and learn from industry professionals.

 ## Past Projects
 **Mentor(/ee)**: As a frontend developer of this ACM semester-long project, I designed and implemented a mentorship platform using React.js and Node.js, which enabled mentors to manage multiple mentees with individualized profiles and support workflows.
 Here's the link to the project for more information: https://github.com/acm-projects/Ment-or-ee